-Some thoughtful responses to the post on why more Africans don’t protest bad governments:
+Some thoughtful responses to the post on why more African citizens don’t protest bad governments:

 - Cyrus Samii says that protests occur too infrequently for surveys like Afrobarometer to have much value, and suggests a case-control study design for people who do protest.